IBM-Cloud/docs/services/Auto-Scaling/index.md

 To enable the {{site.data.keyword.autoscaling}} service with your Node.js apps, besides service provision and binding steps, you need to complete the following steps as well before pushing the app to {{site.data.keyword.Bluemix_notm}}.
 1. Enable `blumix-autoscaling-agent` in your application.
-  + Update the package.json to create a dependency entry for `blumix-autoscaling-agent`.
+  + Update the package.json to create a dependency entry for *blumix-autoscaling-agent*.
 For example:<br/> `"dependencies": {
     "bluemix-autoscaling-agent": "*"
-  }`.<br/>
+  }`
-2. Start `blumix-autoscaling-agent` with your application.
+2. Start *blumix-autoscaling-agent* with your application.
 There are two ways to start the agent.
+Either works.
-  + The first way is to update the package.json file, adding `"start": "node -r bluemix-autoscaling-agent  app.js"` to the `scripts` section.
+  + The first way is to update the package.json file by adding `"start": "node -r bluemix-autoscaling-agent  app.js"` to *script* section.
 For example:<br/>
   ```
   "scripts": {
     "start": "node -r bluemix-autoscaling-agent app.js"
   }
   ```
-  + The second way is to update your main file to add the agent declaration `var as_agent = require('bluemix-autoscaling-agent');`.
-In this way, please note that you must call `require('bluemix-autoscaling-agent');` before the require statements for any npm modules you want to monitor. `bluemix-autoscaling-agent` must be initialized first so that it can instrument modules for monitoring as they are loaded.<br/>
+  + The second way is to update your main file to add the agent declaration `var as_agent = require('bluemix-autoscaling-agent');` <br/>
+  *Note:* `bluemix-autoscaling-agent` must be initialized prior to the npm modules you want to monitor, so you must call `require('bluemix-autoscaling-agent');` **prior to** the other `require` statements. <br/>
   The following code snippet shows a complete entry js file with the auto-scaling agent declaration.<br/>
   ```
   var agent = require('bluemix-autoscaling-agent');
   var http = require('http');